sigp/lighthouse/book/src/http.md

 _Please note: The OpenAPI format at
 [SwaggerHub: Lighthouse REST
 API](https://app.swaggerhub.com/apis-docs/spble/lighthouse_rest_api/0.2.0) has
-been deprecated.
+been **deprecated**.
 This documentation is now the source of truth for the REST API._

 ## Troubleshooting